What is chancroid?

 Antibiotics used to treat chancroid include; Azithromycin 1 g orally, Ceftriaxone 250 mg intramuscularly (IM), Ciprofloxacin 500 mg orally or Erythromycin 500 mg orally.

-Ciprofloxacin is contraindicated for pregnent and lactating women.
+Ciprofloxacin is contraindicated for pregnant and lactating women.

 Azithomycin and ceftriaxone offer the advantage of single-dose therapy.
 Worldwide, several isolates with intermediate resistance to either ciprofloxacin or erythromycin have been reported.
 However, because cultures are not routinely performed, data are limited regarding the current prevalence of antimicrobial resistance.